 S&P 500 Hits New Highs Before ‘Peak’ Earnings Week: Markets Wrap

-(Bloomberg) — Wall Street is ending the week on a positive note, with stocks hitting fresh all-time highs amid a solid earnings season and hopes for US trade deals.
-After an uneventful meeting between Donald Trump and Jerome Powell, the dollar climbed and bonds barely budged.
+(Bloomberg) — Wall Street ended the week on a positive note, with stocks hitting fresh all-time highs amid solid earnings and hopes for US trade deals.
+After an uneventful meeting between Donald Trump and Jerome Powell, the Treasury market barely budged.
+The dollar climbed.

-In the run-up to the busiest week for corporate results, the S&P 500 rose for a fifth straight day to around 6,400.
-A gauge of the “Magnificent Seven” megacaps was set for its first record since December.
-While the rally has stoked concerns about valuations amid a rush to risky corners and a revival of the meme-stock mania, several traders find it hard to bet against the trend.
+In the run-up to the busiest week for corporate results, the S&P 500 rose for a fifth straight day, approaching 6,400.
+While the rally has stoked concerns about inflated prices amid a rush to risky corners and a revival of the meme-stock mania, it’s been hard to bet against the bullish trend.
+A closely watched gauge of equity volatility – the VIX – closed below 15.

 Subscribe to the Stock Movers Podcast on Apple, Spotify and other Podcast Platforms.